 Next Steps in Assisting Community Work — Selection Process for Bylaws IRP Standing Panel

 I write to you on behalf of the IRP implementation Oversight Team (IRP-IOT), regarding the Bylaws-mandated selection process for the IRP Standing Panel.
-We are aware that David recently sought input from community leaders as to how role of the community to identify the slate of panelists will be exercised, and how best David and his team could assist.
-We also understand that one of the suggestions for consideration was whether this community role could be exercised by leveraging an existing group, such as the IRP-IOT.
+We are aware that David recently sought input from community leaders about how the community will exercise its role to identify the slate of panelists, and how best David and his team could assist.
+The IRP-IOT also understands that one suggestion is whether the community could exercise its role by leveraging an existing group, such as the IRP-IOT.

 Under the ICANN Bylaws (s4.3(j)(ii)) ICANN, in consultation with the SOs and ACs, should initiate a four-step process to establish the Standing Panel.
-As part of this process, applications from well-qualified candidates should be solicited (an exercise which is currently underway), and it is the role of the SOs and ACs to nominate a slate of proposed panel members from these candidates (s4.3(j)(ii)(C)), who will then be appointed by the Board.
+ICANN should solicit applications from well-qualified candidates (as it is now doing) .
+The SOs and ACs are responsible for nominating a slate of proposed panel members from these candidates (s4.3(j)(ii)(C)), who will then be appointed by the Board.

-The establishment of an IRP-IOT is also specified in the Bylaws, which assign to the group a number of responsibilities, including in particular the development of supplementary rules of procedure for the IRP and rules for the cooperative engagement process (CEP).
+The Bylaws also specify the establishment of an IRP-IOT, and assign to it several responsibilities, including developing supplementary rules of procedure for the IRP and rules for the Cooperative Engagement Process (CEP).

-The interviewing and selection of a proposed final slate of panellists to comprise the Standing Panel is not a task which is allocated to the IRP-IOT under the Bylaws.
-Whilst all members of the IRP-IOT are committed to the development of a strong and effective IRP, we do not believe that, as a group, we are necessarily the best placed to take on the task of identifying the slate of panellists:
+The Bylaws do not allocate to the IRP-IOT the task of interviewing and selecting a proposed final slate of panellists to comprise the Standing Panel.
+All IRP-IOT members are committed to developing a strong and effective IRP.
+The IRP-IOT does not believe that, as a group, it is best placed to identify the proposed slate of panellists:

-When the IRP-IOT was recently reconstituted, Leon Sanchez, on behalf of the BAMC, put out a call for suitably qualified volunteers in order that the group, collectively, would have the experience needed to finalize a set of procedures to conduct IRP proceedings.
-Applicants to participate in the IRP-IOT therefore applied on this basis and understand this to be our highest priority task.
+IRP-IOT members applied on the basis of the BAMC’s call for volunteers and believe finalizing a set of procedures to conduct IRP proceedings is our highest priority task.

+.

 Not all SOs and ACs have members participating in the IRP-IOT.

-Whilst a number of IRP-IOT members have been involved in the selection of panellists, whether for IRP or other arbitration procedures, the review of applications and interviewing of candidates, possibly working with external experts (as suggested by the community feedback) seems more akin to an HR recruitment role.
+Whilst several IRP-IOT members have been involved in panelist selection for IRP or other arbitration procedures, reviewing applications and interviewing candidates, possibly working with external experts (as suggested by the community feedback) seems more akin to a recruitment role.

-The IOT does, however, stand ready to provide whatever support we can to assist you in this process.
-We would also like to provide the following suggestions which we hope may be of assistance:
+The IRP-IOT stands ready to assist in this process, and provides the following suggestions:

-Feedback from the community showed strong support for the appointment by the SOs and ACs of a small committee to take on this responsibility.
+Community feedback strongly supported a small, SO/AC-appointed committee to take on this responsibility.

-Whilst this may not be a role for the IOT, individual members of the IOT may be well-qualified (including familiarity with Bylaws s4.3) and interested to participate as volunteers in this exercise.
+Individual IRP-IOT members may be well-qualified (including familiarity with Bylaws s4.3) and interested to participate as volunteers in this exercise.

 This is a specialist process.
-ICANN already has a longstanding cross-community group, in the form of the NomCom, which has developed robust processes for working with external exerts, screening and interviewing of candidates, and maintaining the privacy and confidentiality of applicants.
-We do not suggest that this process be delegated to the NomCom, but do suggest that the existing procedures of the NomCom be leveraged by any group appointed to identify the slate of panelists.
+The NomCom has developed robust processes for working with external experts, screening and interviewing candidates, and maintaining applicant privacy and confidentiality.
+We do not suggest that the NomCom handle this process, but do suggest that any group appointed to identify the slate of panelists leverage the existing NomCom procedures.